If you worked in any of these countries, you could be due a Tax Refund

 Your tax return is used to declare the income you earn and also to claim any tax allowances that can be offset against your tax bill.

-In this blog, we'll discuss what expenses you can claim if you are self-employed.
+In this blog, we'll discuss what expenses you can claim with your tax rebate if you are self-employed.

 Do I need to file a tax return if I'm self-employed?